arunsatyarth/EthList/README.md

 - [Crypto Tokens and the Coming Age of Protocol Innovation ](http://continuations.com/post/148098927445/crypto-tokens-and-the-coming-age-of-protocol )
-- [Crypto Tokens and the Coming Age of Protocol Innovation ](https://github.com/ethereum/dapp-bin
+- [A place for all the ÐApps to live ](https://github.com/ethereum/dapp-bin
 )
 - [The Golden Age Of Open Protocols